10up/gutenberg-best-practices/reference/01-Fundamentals/the-editor.md

 ### Top Toolbar

 ![Block Editor Toolbar](/img/gutenberg-toolbar.png)
 The top toolbar is a place for page level tools and interface related toggles.
-You can insert
+On the left side you can open the block inserter, switch between different tools, get an overview of the structure of your post, and open the list view.
+On the right side you can save, publish, update or preview the post and toggle the main settings sidebar.
+Plugins can also register their own plugin panels to show up here.
+Finally through the kebab-menu in the right corner you can access additional options & settings panels.

 ### Sidebar